CodePushGo/website/src/content/blog/en/updating-from-capacitor-4-to-capacitor-5.md

          compileSdkVersion rootProject.ext.compileSdkVersion
    ```

-9. **Update androidScheme**: In Capacitor 6, `https` will be the default setting for `androidScheme` for existing apps to better enable Capacitor applications to use the system Autofill feature.
+9. **Update androidScheme**: In React Native 6, `https` will be the default setting for `androidScheme` for existing apps to better enable React Native applications to use the system Autofill feature.
 To avoid data loss as a result of this change, set the scheme to `http` now, even if it's the current default.

    ```
    {